SCAAEP Wet Lab

 very unique experience!
 Sponsored by Hagyard Equine Medical

-animals in a disaster situation.
-The emergency could be from
+scenarios of animals in a disaster situation.
+The emergency could

-evacuation from hurricanes to a hazardous waste spill with horses
+be from evacuation from hurricanes to a hazardous waste spill with

-being exposed.
-Participants will be confronted with actual cases of
+horses being exposed.
+Participants will be confronted with actual

-equine exposure from various situations.
-Each student will be
+cases of equine exposure from various situations.
+Each student will

 treatment recommendations plus at the end of the lab they will be